tscanlin/developers.optimizely.com/src/content/overview/index.md

 ### Architecture

 The diagram below provides an overview of the REST API, JS API, iOS SDK, and Android SDK.
-Your application can integrate with Optimizely in two ways:
+Your application can integrate with Optimizely on the following channels: Web, iOS & Android.

-* *Server-side:* Use the REST API to customize your optimization workflow.
-* *Client-side:* Use the JS API, iOS SDK, or Android SDK to customize the behavior of Optimizely in a web page or app.

 <img src="../../assets/img/optimizely-experience-architecture.svg">